 Wrap up and programme close

 Request more information

 Deeph Chana has extensive experience of working on world-leading STEM in academia, industry and government and brings a wealth of knowledge and expertise to Imperial Executive Education Programmes.
-He is the Programme Co-Director of Fintech Innovative Banking and Professor of Practice within Imperial College Business School.
+He is the Programme Co-Director of the Imperial Fintech Programme and Professor of Practice within Imperial College Business School.
 Deeph is also Deputy Director of the Institute for Security Science Technology, co-founder of the UK-Government funded Research Institute in Trustworthy Industrial Control Systems and Imperial's FinTech Network of Excellence.